RakhithJK/pyenv-pyenv-wiki/Common-build-problems.md

 ## Keg-only Homebrew packages are forcibly linked / added to PATH

-The following keg-only Homebrew packages are known to break Pyenv builds if added to `PATH` (with some known error messages they cause in the build log).
+Some keg-only (explanation is below) Homebrew packages are known to break Pyenv builds if forcibly linked/added to `PATH`.

-Remove them from your `PATH`.
+Unlink/Remove them from your `PATH`.

+Known error messages they cause:

 * Homebrew `binutils` on `PATH`:
   * `configure: error: Unexpected output of 'arch' on OSX`